A Point-Perfect Guide to the Union Square Quilt Block

 Add the remaining #3s in the same manner.

 Finally, trim off the excess fabric.
-Lay the 1/4" line of your ruler on the outside solid line and trim with your rotary cutter.
+Lay the 1/4" line of your ruler on the outside solid line and trim the excess fabric and paper away with your rotary cutter.

 Trim the centerThe arrow points to the solid line that surrounds the block.

-Install a standard quarter inch foot.
+Install your standard quarter inch foot.
 Reset your stitch length for normal piecing.

 At this point, you have a choice to make—to remove the paper or not.
 It's no trouble to stitch through all the layers of the paper, but it's much easier to pin without the paper.
 (I have removed it before assembling this sample block.)